isomerpages/pmo-nccs/media/speeches/_posts/2010-10-06-keynote-speech-by-national-environment-agency-ceo-andrew-tan-at-the-2nd-international-singapore-compact-csr-summit-2010-6-october-2010.md

 permalink: /media/speeches/keynote-speech-by-national-environment-agency-ceo-andrew-tan-at-the-2nd-international-singapore-compact-csr-summit-2010-6-october-2010
 ---

-Distinguished guests,
+Distinguished Guests

-Ladies and gentlemen,
+Ladies and Gentlemen

 A very good afternoon to all of you.